integration-app/documents-example/README.md

 MONGODB_URI=your_mongodb_connection_string
 ```

-You can find these credentials in your Integration.app workspace settings.
+Retrieve your Integration.app credentials from the workspace settings in the [Integration.app Dashboard](https://console.integration.app).

 ## Running the Application